Search programs

 6. Diagnostic Medical Sonographer

 What They Do: Diagnostic medical sonographers use advanced imaging technology and sound waves, called ultrasounds, to capture images of different body parts.
-Because ultrasound is a non-invasive diagnostic tool, it is often one of the first diagnostic steps once disease is suspected.
-Diagnostic medical sonographers serve an important part in obtaining and analyzing initial imaging tests that may help patients get an accurate diagnosis and start their disease treatment quickly.
+Because ultrasound is a noninvasive diagnostic tool, it is often one of the first diagnostic steps once a disease is suspected.
+Diagnostic medical sonographers play an important role in obtaining and analyzing initial imaging tests that may help patients get an accurate diagnosis and start their disease treatment quickly.

 • Job Outlook, 2022-2032: 14% (much faster than average)

-• Highest-Paying States: California, Hawaii, Washington, Oregon, Rhode Island
+• Highest-Paying States: California, Hawaii, Oregon, Massachusetts, Connecticut

 Top Academic Programs for Diagnostic Medical Sonographers: